SilinChen40/Wikichat/README.md

 4. **Draft and Refine**: The system drafts an initial response with only verified claims, then refines it to improve clarity, naturalness, and engagement.

+## Implementation

+The authors developed two versions of WikiChat (G3.5 and G4) and a distilled, smaller version (WikiChat L) to enhance efficiency.
+They used **ColBERT v2** for fast and accurate retrieval from Wikipedia, supporting reliable fact-checking.
+Performance was tested through **simulated dialogues**, demonstrating WikiChat’s high factual accuracy, especially on rare and recent topics.

 ## Architecture Overview

 WikiChat’s architecture is built around a **seven-step pipeline** designed to ensure factual accuracy and conversational quality.
 This pipeline goes beyond simple retrieval and generation, incorporating steps for filtering, claim verification, and response refinement to prevent hallucinations.
 Central to this process is the **DSPy pipeline**, which provides a modular framework for efficient and flexible integration of retrieval, generation, and fact-checking components.